g4s8/gdf-am-2025/site/content/_index.md

 {{% note %}}
 In production, AI backends have very specific problems.

-Users expect streaming responses.
+Users expect streaming responses: receive tokens from LLM to browser.
-APIs are expensive,
-so it should support cancellation.
+APIs are expensive: in all meaning, it could be expensive in terms of money, and it's expensive for memory usage. so it should support cancellation.
-Load is bursty.
-And latency really matters.
+Load is bursty: so backend shold support spikes without latency degrades, because latency really matters.

+talk about latency later.

 These are not AI problems - these are classic backend engineering problems, just amplified by AI.
 {{% /note %}}